We decided to take a closer look at each of the businesses they flagged.

 Yemenia Airways got founded in Yemen in 1962 at the birth of the New Yemen Republic.

-The longest surviving companies in Africa (from the oldest to the newest in the region)
+The longest surviving companies in Africa

 The oldest surviving company in Africa is Mauritius Post, founded in 1772 under French rule.